-The use of regulated collective investment vehicles is more restricted, due to the costs associated with their incorporation and prior registration requirements to be fulfilled before the AFA.
+The use of regulated collective investment vehicles is more restricted due to the costs associated with their incorporation and prior registration requirements required before the AFA.
 However, the tax treatment of collective investment schemes is highly efficient.

 5.2 Main Features of the Constitution of Each Type of Entity